Predictive Subsampling for Scalable Inference in Networks: Theoretical Results

 \begin{theorem} Let $\hat{P}_{PS}^{(1)}$ and $\hat{P}_{PS}^{(2)}$ be estimates of $P^{(1)}$ and $P^{(2)}$ obtained using Algorithm \ref{algo1}, respectively.
 Define the test statistic $T_{2 \to\infty}= \|\hat{P}_{PS}^{(1)}-\hat{P}_{PS}^{(2)}\|_{2 \to \infty}$ and let $R_{2 \to \infty} = \|\hat{X}_{PS}^{(1)}\|_{2 \to \infty} + \|\hat{X}_{PS}^{(2)}\|_{2 \to \infty}$.
 There exists a universal constant $K_4$ such that if $\tilde{\mathcal{R}}_n$ is the rejection region of the form $\{T_{2 \to \infty} \geq 2 K_4 R_{2 \to \infty} \sqrt{(n \log n)/m}$ then for sufficiently large $n$ the following holds. \begin{itemize} \item If $P^{(1)} = P^{(2)}$ then $\mathbb{P}(T_{2 \to \infty} \in \tilde{\mathcal{R}}_n) = o_{p}(1)$. \item If $\|P^{(1)} - P^{(2)}\|_{2 \to \infty} = \Omega(\sqrt{(n \rho_n \log n)/m})$ then $\mathbb{P}(T_{2 \to \infty} \not \in \tilde{\mathcal{R}}_n) = o_{p}(1)$. \end{itemize} \end{theorem}

-\begin{remark} Theorem~\ref{testing0} and Theorem~\ref{testing1} implies that test procedures based on $T_F$ and $T_{2 \to \infty}$ are both consistent under $H_1$, provided that $P^{(1)}$ is sufficiently different from $P^{(2)}$.
-However, the class of alternative for which these test procedures are consistent against can be quite different.
-More specifically, suppose that the entrywise differences between $P^{(1)}$ and $P^{(2)}$, if positive, are all of order $\rho_n$.
-Now let $\gamma_n$ denote the proportion of entries that are different between these two matrices.
-Then, for consistency of the test procedure based on $T_F$, we need $\|P^{(1)} - P^{(2)}\|_{F} = \Omega(n \sqrt{\rho_n/m})$, or equivalently that $\gamma_n = \Omega(1/(m \rho_n))$.
-In contrast, to ensure consistency of the test procedure based on $T_{2 \to \infty}$ we only need one row of $P^{(1)}$ to be significantly different from the corresponding row of $P^{(2)}$, and this can be satisfied even under the much weaker condition $\gamma_n = \Omega((\log n)/(n m \rho_n))$.
-Test procedure based on $T_{2 \to \infty}$ can therefore identify smaller or more localized differences between $P^{(1)}$ and $P^{(2)}$ compared to that for $T_F$. \end{remark}
+\begin{remark} \textbf{Choice of norm.} Theorems~\ref{testing0} and \ref{testing1} imply that the \texttt{PredSubTest} procedures based on $T_F$ and $T_{2 \to \infty}$ are both consistent, provided that $P^{(1)}$ is sufficiently different from $P^{(2)}$.
+However, the class of alternatives for which these two versions are consistent are quite different.
+More specifically, suppose that the entrywise differences between $P^{(1)}$ and $P^{(2)}$, if non-zero, are all of order $\rho_n$ and let $\gamma_n$ denote the proportion of entries that are different.
+Then, \texttt{PredSubTest} based on $T_F$ is consistent when $\|P^{(1)} - P^{(2)}\|_{F} = \Omega(n \sqrt{\rho_n/m})$, or equivalently $\gamma_n = \Omega(1/(m \rho_n))$.
+In contrast, to ensure consistency of \texttt{PredSubTest} based on $T_{2 \to \infty}$ we only need one row of $P^{(1)}$ to be significantly different from the corresponding row of $P^{(2)}$, and this can be satisfied even under the much weaker condition $\gamma_n = \Omega((\log n)/(n m \rho_n))$.
+The test procedure based on $T_{2 \to \infty}$ can therefore identify smaller or more localized differences between $P^{(1)}$ and $P^{(2)}$ compared to that for $T_F$. \end{remark}

+The following two theorems establish the consistency of \texttt{PureSubTest} in terms of the the two-to-infinity norm and the Frobenius norm, respectively.